METAL MANUFACTURES PTY LIMITED

 The Privacy Act limits the information that credit providers can disclose about you to credit reporting bodies, as well as the ways in which credit providers can use credit reports.

 The information we can exchange includes your identification details, what type of credit has been extended to you, the amount of credit extended to you, whether or not you have met your credit obligations and if you have committed a serious credit infringement (such as fraud).
 We also ask the CRB to provide us with an overall assessment score of your creditworthiness.

 We use information from credit reporting bodies to confirm your identity, assess applications for credit, manage our relationship with you and collect overdue payments.
 We may also use this information as part of arriving at our own internal assessment of your creditworthiness.

 We store credit-related information with your other personal information.
 You can access credit-related information we hold about you, request us to correct the information and make a complaint to us about your credit-related information.
-See sections 9 and 11.

-9. PROCEDURES FOR ACCESSING, UPDATING AND CORRECTING YOUR INFORMATION
+10. PROCEDURES FOR ACCESSING, UPDATING AND CORRECTING YOUR INFORMATION

 You can contact us to access, correct or update your personal information.

 We will investigate and deal with your correction request or complaint in a fair, efficient and timely manner.
 We will normally respond within 30 days.

 You can make a request for access by contacting your local Service Centre, or alternatively, by sending an email or letter addressed to our Privacy Officer, details specified below.